-Figure 5.1 shows the areas of active exploration and mining in the Town of Blind River and surrounding area based on active mining claims and known mineral occurrences identified in the Ontario Geological Survey's Mineral Deposit Inventory (Ontario Geological Survey, 2011).
+Figure 5.1 shows the areas of active exploration and mining in the Town of Spanish and the surrounding area based on active mining claims and known mineral occurrences identified in the Ontario Geological Survey's Mineral Deposit Inventory (Ontario Geological Survey, 2011).
 The historical and ongoing interest in the Whiskey Lake Greenstone Belt, the Huronian Supergroup, the East Bull Lake Intrusive Suite, and the lack of interest in the Ramsey-Algoma Granitoid Complex, is evident from the relative densities of mineral occurrences and active mining claims.

-Mineral exploration in the Whiskey Lake Greenstone Belt has focused on base metals, sulphidebearing units of banded iron formations and mafic intrusive rocks (Jensen, 1994).
-There are 44 active mining claims and a number of iron discretionary occurrences in the greenstone belt, east of the Town of Blind River.
+Mineral exploration in the Whiskey Lake Greenstone Belt has focused on base metal sulphide-bearing units of banded iron formations and mafic intrusive rocks (Jensen, 1994).
+There are 44 active mining claims in the Greenstone Belt and discretionary occurrences of iron.

-There is extensive mineral exploration and mining in the Huronian Supergroup, including a total of 252 active mining claims throughout the Supergroup, as shown in Figure 5.1.
+There is extensive mineral exploration and mining in the Huronian Supergroup, including a total of 252 active mining claims throughout the Supergroup as shown in Figure 5.1.
 The Huronian Supergroup is known for uranium and thorium mineralization in quartz-pebble conglomerates (or Witwatersrand-type deposits) of the Matinenda Formation.
 There are an estimated 500,000 tonnes of uranium in the Supergroup and mining has been on-going since the 1950s (Robertson, 1983).
-In the area surrounding the Town of Blind River, there are eight past producing mines with reserves located within the Huronian Supergroup, as shown on Figure 5.1.
+In the area surrounding the Town of Spanish, there are eight past producing mines with reserves located within the Huronian Supergroup, as shown on Figure 5.1.
 There are also mineral occurrences and discretionary occurrences for uranium throughout the Huronian Supergroup.
 Some thorium and yttrium have also been produced, with a minor amount of gold (Robertson, 1983).